 Usage Beyond Allocated Bandwidth

 Bandwidth excess usage charges are quoted per terabyte and vary by pool/data center.
 You can see a full list of bandwidth cost within your Console account.
 You can also see a full list of data centers where bandwidth billing applies at the end of this article.

 You can monitor your server and pool bandwidth usage by logging into your Console account.

 Pool bandwidth usage is accessed by clicking Bandwidth from the left-hand menu.
 You will see a list of all the pools your servers are included in.
-From here you can view Total Usage, Projected Usage and Bandwidth Allocation at the pool level, as well as view the individual servers that make up a pool.
-You can also view Overage Costs for the entire pool by clicking on the Overage Costs tab.
+From here you can view Total Usage, Projected Usage, and Bandwidth Allocation at the pool level, as well as view the individual servers that make up a pool.
+You can view excess usage charges for each data center by clicking on the Excess Usage Charges tab.